 Selecting advanced wound care dressings is most effective when looking at the “whole” patient.
 If you are focusing only on the “hole” in the patient, you may not be enhancing the wound healing process as much as you had anticipated.
 In fact, you may be causing more harm to the wound without realizing it.
 Remember to always involve your patients in their treatment care plan, if possible.
 Your patients do not always share what is going on at home or economically.
-Let’s walk through a few case scenarios that may help you think outside the box when choosing a treatment plan for your patient.
+Let’s walk through a couple of case scenarios that may help you think outside the box when choosing a treatment plan for your patient.

 Your patient is a 47-year-old woman who has had a history of diabetes for the past 25 years, is a stroke survivor, and has congestive heart failure.
 She developed a stage 4 pressure ulcer following an above the knee amputation six months ago during her hospital stay.
 She lives at home with her daughter, who is a nurse, and also has home health care three days a week for dressing changes.
 Home health care is planned to last for only three weeks.

 Wound tissue: 80% red granulation, 20% yellow fibrinous slough

 What dressing order would you choose to benefit your patient most?

 a.
 Cleanse wound with normal saline.
 Pat dry.
 Pack wound and undermining with calcium alginate.
 Cover with bordered foam three times a week. b.
 Cleanse wound with normal saline.
 Pat dry.
 Pack wound with wet-to-dry dressing twice daily.
 Cover with abdominal pads.
 Secure with paper tape. c.
 Cleanse wound with normal saline.
 Pat dry.
 Pack wound and undermining with silver alginate.
 Cover with bordered foam daily.